-- Have some food (granola bars, dried fruit, nuts, etc…) and bottled water
+- Food (granola bars, dried fruit, nuts, etc…) and bottled water

 - Extra toiletries, such as toilet paper, feminine products and other hygiene products

 - Important tools such as a flashlight, batteries, and a portable phone charger

-- Your first aid kit should include aspirin, bandages, sanitizing wipes, antiseptic wipes, thermometer, and a first aid manual.
+- A first aid kit containing items like aspirin, bandages, sanitizing wipes, antiseptic wipes, thermometer, and a first aid manual.

-Your evacuation kit will also need special pre-made plans.
+Any evacuation kit should also come with special pre-made plans.
 The Department of Homeland Security suggests that you have the following prepared for your evacuation kit:

 Finding shelter in the middle of an evacuation can be stressful, so have your options picked before it’s time to evacuate.
 The lists can include shelters or the homes of friends and family members out of the evacuation zone.
 Have maps from your home to the destinations and include alternative routes just in case some roads are closed.

 How will you be getting to safety?
 Will you be driving your car or catching a ride with someone else?
 During an emergency, it’s possible that your transportation plans might fall through.
 If it does, have a contingency plan ready, such as government assistance.

 Though it may be hard for you to imagine it is possible that in the chaos you and your family might be split.
 So, be prepared for the worse.
 Prepare a reunification plan in case you get separated, including a meet-up location.
 Make sure everyone knows this plan (especially the kids).